 Home to Leiden University, this city is a center of learning, but students have always been good at finding ways to have fun.
 Leiden has a wide variety of restaurants and fast food options, and its nightlife offers what you’d expect of any university town around the world.

-But what really sets Leiden apart is its cultual and historical offerings.
-It has been a university town since 1575, and it has a good variety of historical and anthropolical museums that tell its history and place in the world.
+But what really sets Leiden apart is its cultural and historical offerings.
+It has been a university town since 1575, and it has a good variety of historical and anthropological museums that tell its history and place in the world.

 This canal-streaked city is also filled with amazing architecture that showcases the Netherlands’ seventeenth century boom.